Charadriiformes: Families

-Evolution history
+Evolutionary history

 That the Charadriiformes are an ancient group is also borne out by the fossil record.
 Alongside the Anseriformes, the Charadriiformes are the only other order of modern bird to have an established fossil record within the late Cretaceous, alongside the other dinosaurs.
 Much of the Neornithes' fossil record around the Cretaceous–Paleogene extinction event is made up of bits and pieces of birds which resemble this order.
 In many, this is probably due to convergent evolution brought about by semiaquatic habits.
 Specimen VI 9901 (López de Bertodano Formation, Late Cretaceous of Vega Island, Antarctica) is probably a basal charadriiform somewhat reminiscent of a thick-knee.
-However, more complete remains of undisputed charadriiforms are known only from the mid-Paleogene onwards.
-Present-day orders emerged around the Eocene-Oligocene boundary, roughly 35-30 mya.
-Basal or unresolved charadriiforms are:
+However, more complete remains of undisputed charadriiformes are known only from the mid-Paleogene onwards.
+Present-day orders emerged around the Eocene-Oligocene boundary, roughly 35–30 mya.
+Basal or unresolved charadriiformes are: